Mohammeddaniyal/hr/README.md

 ## 📋 Project Overview

-In this phase, the application was enhanced by introducing **custom networking** for client-server communication.
-Custom Java socket programming was implemented to allow the system to exchange data between the client and server.
-This step involved the creation of multiple network-related packages, enabling remote interactions with the HR management system.

-The architecture has been extended to include networking layers and a custom server-client communication mechanism.
+In this phase, the HR Management System underwent major improvements in functionality and structure.
+The main focus was on finalizing the **Employee Management Module**, where users can manage employee details such as ID, name, designation, gender, PAN, and other personal information.
+The system now also supports handling and storing employee-related data in the MySQL database.

+With this enhancement, the application is now capable of handling both **designation** and **employee** data through the database and provides a more complete HR management system.

 ## ✨ Features

-- **CRUD Operations** for designations backed by MySQL database.
+- **CRUD Operations** for both designations and employees.
-- **Search** functionality for designations.
+- **Search** functionality for both designations and employees.
-- **Export to PDF** functionality using iText7.
+- **Export to PDF** functionality for employee and designation data using iText7.
 - **Data Persistence** through MySQL database.
-- **Networking** for client-server communication using custom Java sockets.
-- Server-side handling with custom **HR Server** to manage incoming requests.
+- **Employee Management Module** added with fields like:
+  - ID
+  - Name
+  - Designation
+  - Date of Birth
+  - Basic Salary
+  - Gender
+  - PAN
+  - Aadhar

 ## 🏛️ Project Architecture

-The architecture has been updated to introduce networking layers for communication between the client and server.
+The architecture has been further expanded to accommodate the new **Employee Management Module**.
 The updated architecture now includes:

 - **Data Layer (DL):**
-  - Handles file storage and database interactions.
+  - Handles database interactions for both designations and employee data.

 - **Business Logic Layer (BL):**
-  - Manages business rules and logic for designations.
+  - Manages business rules and logic for employee and designation management.

 - **Presentation Layer (PL):**
-  - Provides the graphical user interface for CRUD operations.
+  - Provides the graphical user interface for CRUD operations on both designations and employees.

 - **Database Data Layer (DBDL):**
-  - Handles database interactions through **JDBC**.
+  - Handles all database interactions using **JDBC** for designations and employee data.

 - **Networking Layers:**
-  - **NetServer:**
-    Handles server-side logic and communication with clients.
-  - **NetClient:**
-    Handles the client-side communication with the server.
-  - **NetCommon:**
-    Contains shared utilities and protocols for both server and client.
-  - **ProxyBL:**
-    Acts as a mediator between the client and business logic layer for network communication.
+  - **NetServer, NetClient, NetCommon, ProxyBL** remain the same, facilitating network communication for CRUD operations over the client-server setup.

 ## 🛠️ Technologies Used